David Kushner (singer-songwriter): Life and career

 Along with the single "Mr. Forgettable", it appeared on his debut extended play Footprints I Found (2022).
 "Mr. Forgettable", written from the perspective of an Alzheimer's patient, also gained attention on TikTok, with some users expressing being forgotten by family members and others relating it to mental illness.
 Kushner accumulated 556 million streams within a year of his released music, and toured with Lauv later on in the year.
 He released the single "Daylight" on April 14, 2023.
 Kushner created a TikTok trend, called "You look happier; what happened", to accompany its release.
 The trend, which showcased people posting a photo of themselves smiling and looking content, and then pointing the camera at their partner to indicate they were the reason why, gained traction.
 He commented on his success on TikTok: "TikTok has played the biggest role in my music career.
 It started as a fun thing.
 I definitely had not planned to market my music [... but after the unexpected success] I knew that TikTok would be a powerful tool to be able to connect with new people."
 Kushner served as the opening act for Dean Lewis' the Future Is Bright Tour in April, and was scheduled to open for Lewis Capaldi on the July 1, 2023, date of his Broken by Desire to Be Heavenly Sent Tour in Chepstow, Monmouthshire.

-Kushner was due to tour Australia and New Zealand for the first time in November 2023, however was forced to cancel the tour at short notice due to "unforeseen circumstances".
+Kushner was due to tour Australia and New Zealand for the first time in November 2023, but was forced to cancel the tour at short notice due to "unforeseen circumstances".

 In May 2024, it was announced that Kushner was the Grand Prize winner of the 2023 International Songwriting Competition (ISC) for the song "Daylight."

 In late 2024, he announced plans for a single, titled "Empty Bench".
 The single was released on December 6, 2024.

 In early 2025, he began releasing teasers for a song titled "Breathe In, Breathe Out".
 The song was released on January 31, 2025.
 His second extended play, 20 Years from Now, was released on February 14, 2025.

+His second album, Devotion, is scheduled for release on November 13, 2026.